ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Monday Night</h3>A slight chance of showers and thunderstorms before 9pm, then showers and thunderstorms.
-Mostly cloudy, with a low around
+Mostly cloudy.
+Low around 57, with
-         57. South wind 14 to 18 mph, with gusts as high as 33 mph.
+         temperatures rising to around 59 overnight.
+South wind 14 to 18 mph, with gusts as high as 33 mph.
 Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">